 You will need to apply from the country where you are a resident through the nearest Visa Application Centre.

 You cannot make a visa application more than 6 months before your course start date.
 Our Admissions Team will start to prepare CAS only once you have met all conditions of your offer and have provided a copy of your passport ID page.
 They will not start to process CAS more than 5 months before your course start date.
 Please be aware that the College issues thousands of CAS’s and this takes place over a period of time.
 Our Admissions Team will be in contact with you in due course in relation to your CAS so please just be patient and wait to hear from them.

 - You will be issued with a CAS (Confirmation of Acceptance for Studies) once you have met all the conditions of your offer (one of which may be ATAS).

-- The length of time it takes to issue a visa varies so we recommend that you check the visa processing time in your country.
+- Generally an overseas application should take 3 weeks but the length of time can vary so we recommend that you check the visa processing time in your country.

 Will I have to undergo a TB screening?

 Do I need to apply for ATAS (Academic Technology Approval Scheme)